Sorry, you need to enable JavaScript to visit this website.

 Lung Cancer and Genetics

-A build-up of genetic changes can lead to lung cancer.
-This can happen when changes occur in the genes that support cell growth, division, and survival (oncogenes) or in the genes that dictate cell division and death (tumor suppressor genes).8
+A build-up of genetic changes in critical genes can lead to lung cancer.6 This can happen when changes occur in the genes that support cell growth, division, and survival (oncogenes) or in the genes that dictate cell division and death (tumor suppressor genes).7

 Patients typically acquire the genetic changes related to lung cancer during life.
-Experts have documented lifestyle and environmental factors that increase the risk of genetic mutations, like cigarette smoke and air pollution.7 But the root causes of some changes remain unclear.8
+Experts have documented lifestyle and environmental factors that expose individuals to compounds that can cause cancer and increase the risk of genetic mutations, like cigarette smoke and air pollution.6 But the root causes of some changes remain unclear.7

-Inherited genetic changes—which come from a person’s parents—can increase the risk of lung cancer,8 but inherited mutations are not associated with many lung cancer cases.
-Moreover, the increased risk may stem from shared risk factors rather than inherited genetic changes.7
+Inherited genetic changes—which come from a person’s parents—can increase the risk of lung cancer, but inherited mutations are not associated with many lung cancer cases.7 Moreover, the increased risk may stem from shared environmental risk factors rather than inherited genetic changes.6

 Lung Cancer Risk Factors

 Not everyone who develops lung cancer smokes, and not everyone who smokes develops lung cancer.
-Lung cancer in nonsmokers and smokers may result from a combination of risk factors.8 Other risk factors for NSCLC, in particular, include:10
+Lung cancer in nonsmokers and smokers may result from a combination of risk factors.7 Other risk factors for lung cancer include:10

 • Asbestos.
 This material was often used as insulation in buildings, and people may be exposed through their jobs.

 • Air pollution.
-People exposed to outdoor air pollution from factories, cars, fires, and other sources have a higher risk for lung cancer.
+People exposed to outdoor air pollution from sources such as diesel engine exhaust may have a slightly higher risk for lung cancer.

 Lung Cancer Prevention

-Not smoking is the best way to avoid lung cancer.
+Not smoking is the best way to prevent lung cancer.
 Avoiding secondhand smoke is also key to prevention.11

-Environmental exposures through work or in the home increase the risk of developing cancer.
-Wearing a respirator and other protective gear when working with asbestos or other cancer-causing agents can help reduce the risk of developing NSCLC.
-A radon detector can let you know when high levels of radon are present, and then you can take steps to reduce radon leaks.10
+Environmental exposures through work or in the home can increase the risk of developing cancer.10 Wearing appropriate protective gear and following recommended work and safety procedures when working with asbestos or other cancer-causing agents can help reduce the risk of developing NSCLC.12 A radon detector can let you know when high levels of radon are present, and then you can take steps to reduce radon leaks.10,13

 Metastatic Lung Cancer

 Cancer can spread beyond the original tumor when the tumor sheds cancer cells.
-These cells enter the bloodstream or lymph nodes, where they can then spread to other parts of the body.12
+These cells enter the bloodstream or lymph nodes, where they can then spread to other parts of the body.14

-Cancer is named by the original location of the tumor.12 If lung cancer spreads to another area of the body, it is called metastatic lung cancer.13,14
+Cancer is named by the original location of the tumor.
+If lung cancer spreads to another area of the body, it is called metastatic lung cancer.15

 • Nearby lymph nodes or other parts of the lung and chest